TEACH FOR ARMENIA’S WORK IN

 RIGHT TO EDUCATION DURING THE BLOCKADE

-In September 2022, the Government of Azerbaijan launched a series of attacks targeting civilian communities within the Republic of Armenia—specifically in the regions of Gegharkunik, Syunik, and Vayots Dzor—including areas where Teach For Armenia places Teacher-Leaders in partner schools.
-These assaults marked a troubling continuation of the broader conflict, bringing renewed violence directly onto Armenian soil.
+In September 2022, the Government of Azerbaijan launched a series of attacks on civilian communities within the Republic of Armenia, specifically in the Gegharkunik, Syunik, and Vayots Dzor regions, including areas where Teach For Armenia places Teacher-Leaders to work in partner schools.

-During the forced and total displacement of Nagorno-Karabakh (Artsakh)’s civilian population in September 2023, Teach For Armenia’s students, teachers, alumni, staff, stakeholders, and partner communities were profoundly impacted.
-Tragically, some of our students and community members lost their lives as a result of shelling and bombing of civilian areas.
+During the forced and total displacement of Artsakh’s people in September 2023, Teach For Armenia’s students, communities, stakeholders, staff, teachers, and alumni were profoundly impacted.
+Tragically, some of our students lost their lives as a result of the indiscriminate shelling and bombing of civilian areas.
 These are not just personal tragedies; they are violations of the fundamental rights of children to learn, to thrive, and to live in safety and dignity.

 EDUCATION IN EMERGENCIES